Noamko/Quad-Copter/README.md

 # QCopter

+## Update: as for today im as CS student,
+## the plan is to rewrite this Completely with a self written Scheduler.

 Personal project made from scratch.

 The whole idea of this project is to learn as much as possible & to have fun of course :)